A Lot or a Little?

 Parents Need to Know

 The imagery of New York City at night almost functions as a second main character, with striking visuals and all sorts of unsavory characters.
-A truly stunning masterpiece that helped to solidify an actor/director relationship that went on to produce many other great films.
+It's a truly stunning masterpiece that helped to solidify an actor-director relationship that went on to produce many other great films.